-Approximately 900 adult patients with cancer will be recruited to participate in the quantitative phase of the study using a combination of both patient panels and patient advocacy groups (PAGS).
+Approximately 900 adult patients with cancer will be recruited to participate in the quantitative phase of the study using a combination of both patient panels and patient advocacy groups (PAGs).

-1. With the patient panel approach, IQVIA will work with Global Perspective to recruit potential eligible patients with cancer to participate in the quantitative phase of the study.
+- 1. With the patient panel approach, IQVIA will work with Global Perspective to recruit potential eligible patients with cancer to participate in the quantitative phase of the study.
 Similar to the qualitative evidence generation phase, patients who would like to join the panel will be requested to complete a profiling survey where they will be asked several socio-demographic and healthcare questions so the panel can pre-target the patients as having a certain condition (e.g. NSCLC) and being part of a certain socio-demographic background.
-We propose a sample size of 300 patients with cancer recruited each from Spain (Western Europe) and Poland (Eastern Europe) (total = 600 patients) to have a better balance of different regions of Europe that may differ in terms of oncology treatment practices, and ensure heterogeneity in patients with cancer from different parts of Europe.

-Global Perspectives will invite potential eligible patients to participate in the qualitative and quantitative phases of the study.
-A screener will be developed by IQVIA to help identify eligible patients, and confirmation of diagnosis will be obtained by Global Perspective using either a diagnosis prescription picture or a treatment prescription picture.
+We propose a sample size of 300 patients with cancer recruited each from Spain (Western Europe) and Poland (Eastern Europe) (total = 600 patients) to have a better balance of different regions of Europe that may differ in terms of oncology treatment practices, and ensure heterogeneity in patients with cancer from different parts of Europe. - Global Perspectives will invite potential eligible patients to participate in the qualitative and quantitative phases of the study.
+A screener will be developed by IQVIA to help identify eligible patients.
 Patients who are eligible based on the completion of the screener and agree to participate will be sent a link via email to the survey.
-The anonymized data will be automatically saved to the data management platform.

-2. Through the PAGs approach, IQVIA will work internally with our patient recruitment team to partner with EU PAGs to recruit potential eligible patients to participate in the quantitative study.
+The anonymized data will be automatically saved to the data management platform. - 2.
+Through the PAGs approach, IQVIA will work internally with our patient recruitment team to partner with EU PAGs to recruit potential eligible patients to participate in the quantitative study.
 We propose a sample size of 300 patients with cancer recruited from two European countries.
 This will be on a best effort basis and if 300 patients are not recruited, we will increase the recruitment using the patient panel approach.
 To further help supplement recruitment, the Agency will introduce IQVIA to the Agency's relevant PAG group, where IQVIA will then manage recruitment via patient panels.
 By utilising multiple recruitment strategies, we intent to minimize potential selection biases associated with a single mode of recruitment and maximise the potential to make generalisable conclusions.
 The heterogeneity of the samples will lead to representative PP evidence for the European oncology patient population.
 The countries selected for the recruitment through Global Perspective will not be excluded from the recruitment strategy using PAGs.

+4.3.
 Data Management